Join the Team

 Group of CWT staff at flackstock

-This is a key role leading on the delivery of Youth Involvement work within a leading mental health charity focused on supporting the systems around children and young people.
-We are looking for a compassionate, flexible and focused professional with excellent interpersonal skills and experience of working with young people with lived experience of mental health challenges, as well as a strong track record of delivering on discrete projects.
+This is a key role driving the delivery of the Education Programme of a leading mental health charity focused on supporting the systems around children and young people.
+We are looking for a compassionate, flexible and focused professional with excellent interpersonal skills and experience of managing a complex and substantial portfolio of work, who is eager to work with the CWT team to achieve meaningfully.

-The deadline for applications is 9am on Monday 16th June.
+The deadline for applications is 8.30am, Monday 28th July.